 All applications will be subjected to the following review process:

 - At the State level, coordinators convene selection committees, which include prominent mathematicians, scientists, mathematics/science education researchers, district-level personnel, and classroom teachers.
 These committees select up to three finalists from each award category (mathematics and science) for recognition at the state level and forward up to six applications from each state to NSF for national review.
 States are strongly encouraged to forward finalists in each of the STEM areas.
 Within the science category, states are encouraged to include science and engineering finalists (if appropriate) and in the Mathematics category, states are encouraged to include mathematics and technology/computer science finalists (if appropriate).”
-State selection committees score their applications using the review criteria and scoring information presented in this application packet.
-Prior to national review, State finalists will have the opportunity to respond to state level review feedback through submission of a PAEMST addendum.
+State selection committees score their applications using the review criteria and scoring information presented in 2021-2022 application guidance.
+Prior to national review, state finalists will have the opportunity to respond to state level review feedback through submission of a PAEMST addendum.

 - At the national level, NSF convenes a national selection committee composed of prominent mathematicians, scientists, mathematics/science education researchers, district-level personnel, and classroom teachers.
 The national committee reviews state finalists’ applications and ranks state finalist using the review criteria noted above.
 NSF then recommends up to two finalists per state to the OSTP.
 All finalists will be subject to a Federal Bureau of Investigation background check.